Irrigation in viticulture is the process of applying extra water in the cultivation of grapevines.

 Controlling irrigation application often involves supplying less water than required for optimal vine development.
 Known as Restricted Deficit Irrigation (RDI), this practice is designed to keep the vine under super controlled water stress conditions to increase wine grape quality.
 RDI allows grape growers to control the following elements:

 - Berry size

 - Vegetation and light regime

 - Turgor, solids concentration

-The STREGA LoRa wireless smart valve can play an important role in this RDI approach by multiplying the number of irrigation zones without retrenching the whole wineyard for laying new cables.
+The STREGA LoRa wireless smart valve can play an important role in this RDI approach by multiplying the number of irrigation zones without retrenching the whole vineyard for laying new cables.

-STREGA LoRa wireless smart valve helps Wineyard owners to simplify and accelerate their installation costs by avoiding the use of dedicated wires to control the valves from the control room.
+STREGA Time-controlled emitter for irrigation valve helps vineyard owners to simplify and accelerate their installation costs by avoiding the use of dedicated wires to control the valves from the control room.

-And because the LoRaWAN technology permits to access extreme distances, one irrigation controller is usually more than enough to control each zone through the entire wineyard !
+And because the LoRaWAN technology permits to access extreme distances, one gateway is usually more than enough to control each zone through the entire vineyard!